Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: System Model and Problem Formulation

-The steering vector of the FSTAR-RIS depends on the positions of the elements \( \mathbf{p} \) as well as the azimuth angle \( \phi \) and the elevation angle \( \psi \).
-Specifically, the steering vector of the FSTAR-RIS is expressed as \cite{10243545}:
+The steering vector of the FIRES depends on the positions of the elements \( \mathbf{p} \) as well as the azimuth angle \( \phi \) and the elevation angle \( \psi \).
+Specifically, the steering vector of the FIRES is expressed as \cite{10243545}:

-The term \( d_n(\phi, \psi, \mathbf{p}) \) represents the path difference of signal propagation from direction \( (\phi, \psi) \) between the \( l \)th element and the reference origin, and is given by
+The term \( d_l(\phi, \psi, \mathbf{p}) \) represents the path difference of signal propagation from direction \( (\phi, \psi) \) between the \( l \)th element and the reference origin, and is given by

-As the FSTAR-RIS is deployed on a two-dimensional horizontal plane (e.g., \( z = 0 \)), each element's position is limited to the \( x \)- and \( y \)-axes, i.e., \( \mathbf{p}_l = [p_{x,l}, p_{y,l}]^T \).
+As the FIRES is deployed on a two-dimensional horizontal plane (e.g., \( z = 0 \)), each element's position is limited to the \( x \)- and \( y \)-axes, i.e., \( \mathbf{p}_l = [p_{x,l}, p_{y,l}]^T \).
 Meanwhile, the steering direction is modeled in three-dimensional space, thus both azimuth (\( \phi \)) and elevation (\( \psi \)) angles are required.

-The channels from the BS to both the FSTAR-RIS and the users are modeled as {Rician fading channels} with a dominant line-of-sight (LoS) component, which is typical for far-field propagation scenarios where moderate scattering arises due to environmental complexity.
-Specifically, the channel from the BS to the FSTAR-RIS is given by

-where \(\kappa\) denotes the Rician factor, \(\zeta_{\text{G}}\) represents the large-scale path loss, and \(\mathbf{G}_{\text{NLoS}}\) models the non-line-of-sight (NLoS) component follows a Rayleigh fading model characterized by zero-mean complex Gaussian entries with unit variance.